mirgin01/EGA-VCF-AF-pipeline/README.md

 plots: false # create box plot showing the distribution of each QC sample parameter

 ## MODULES TO RUN
+preprocessing : false # if true the module will be run
+delete_related: false
+ancestry : false
+af_annotation : true

+## PREPROCESSING STEPS
-preprocessing : true # if true the module will be run# Compute CHARR split_multiallelic : true genotype_filtering : true# Compute CHARR variant_filtering : true
+convert_vcfs : false # if true the module will be run split_multiallelic : false
+genotype_filtering : false
+variant_filtering : false
 sample_filtering : true

 ## VARIANT FILTERING THRESHOLDS